Titus-waititu/JSAI-Build-a-thon/packages/node-os-mcp/README.md

-# Weather MCP Server
+# Node OS MCP Server

-This is a sample MCP Server in TypeScript implementing weather tools with mock responses.
-It can be used as a scaffold for your own MCP Server.
+This is an MCP Server in TypeScript implementing operating system information tools.
+It provides real-time OS data and can be used for system monitoring.
 It includes the following features:

+- **CPU Usage Tool**: A tool that provides average CPU usage percentage.
+- **Hostname Tool**: A tool that provides the system hostname.
-- **Weather Tool**: A tool that provides mocked weather information based on the given location.
+- **Architecture Tool**: A tool that provides the system architecture.
+- **Uptime Tool**: A tool that provides system uptime in seconds.
 - **Connect to Agent Builder**: A feature that allows you to connect the MCP server to the Agent Builder for testing and debugging.
 - **Debug SSE in MCP Inspector**: A feature that allows you to debug the MCP Server using the MCP Inspector.
 - **Debug STDIO in MCP Inspector**: A feature that allows you to debug the MCP Server using the MCP Inspector.